-Mr Azevedo is a resource industry professional with over 35 years of international experience.
+Mr Azevedo is a resource industry professional with over 36 years of international experience.
 Mr Azevedo qualified as a geologist at the University of Rio de Janeiro in 1985 and, subsequent to working as a geologist, he completed a law degree at the University of Candido Mendes in 1992 and obtained his Master of Law from Pontifical Catholic University Rio de Janeiro in 1994.
 Mr Azevedo has held senior positions with major resource companies including Western Mining Corporation, Barrick Gold and Harsco.
 In 2004 he founded legal firm, FFA Legal, based in Rio de Janeiro, which provides specialist legal and technical support to resource companies operating in Brazil.
 Mr Azevedo is based in Rio de Janeiro, Brazil and is a Brazilian citizen.

-Mr Azevedo is currently a director of TSX-V listed Aranjin Resources Limited (appointed 20 April 2017), AIM quoted Jangada Mines plc (appointed 5 May 2017), TSX listed company Talon Metals Corp (appointed 5 April 2005), TSX-V listed Bravo Mining Corp. (appointed 17 January 2022) and Over The Counter exchange traded Brazil Minerals Inc (appointed 1 January 2014).
+Mr Azevedo is currently a director of TSX-V listed Aranjin Resources Limited (appointed 20 April 2017), AIM quoted Jangada Mines plc (appointed 5 May 2017), TSX listed company Talon Metals Corp (appointed 5 April 2005), TSX-V listed Bravo Mining Corp. (appointed 17 January 2022), Over The Counter exchange traded Brazil Minerals Inc (appointed 1 January 2014) and TSX listed / AIM quoted Serabi Gold plc (appointed 27 April 2020).
 He has not held any other listed directorships in the past three years.